alpaddesai/InvestmentBanking/README.md

 # CFA

-The project provides an overview of the CFA Institute
+The project provides a high level overview of the academic knowledge associated with a CFA

 ## CFA
 ![image](CFA.jpg)